-While it’s good to see that Google has given an option to disable this functionality, but the lack of stability in settling for its final location might prove to be confusing for the end-user.
+While it’s good to see that Google has given the option to disable this functionality, the lack of stability in settling for its final location might prove to be confusing for the end user.

-The option to turn off the password breach notifications is buried deep inside Chrome’s Android build, and requires a little bit of digging.
-Well, we have done the same so that you don’t have to.
+The option to turn off the password breach notifications is buried deep inside Chrome’s Android build and requires a little bit of digging.
+We have done the same, so you don’t have to.

 Here are the required steps to disable this pop-up warning on your smartphone:

 - Launch the Chrome browser on your Android.